Rainbow Mountain: To Visit or Not to Visit

 If you are traveling in Peru or preparing your trip to Peru, you must have heard about Rainbow Mountain.
 To many, Rainbow Mountain is, without any doubts, one of the highlights of Peru and one the most beautiful 1-day hikes in the Cusco region.
 A tour to Rainbow Mountain should definitely be on your Peru bucket list!

-However, there are some interesting issues you want to read about, before booking the Rainbow Mountain Tour.
-You find them at the bottom of this article.
-So, to make the right decision – and, to make the most out of your tour if you decide to go! – read this blog: Rainbow Mountain: To Visit or Not to Visit.
+However, there are some interesting issues you want to read, before booking the Rainbow Mountain Tour.
+In this article, we have listed several pro’s and contras and listed Why Visit Rainbow Mountain and Why NOT Visit Rainbow Mountain.
+So, to make the right decision – and, to make the most out of your Rainbow Mountain tour if you decide to go! – read this blog: Rainbow Mountain: To Visit or Not to Visit.

 What is Rainbow Mountain?

-Vinicunca, aka Montaña de Siete Colores or Rainbow Mountain, is a mountain in Peru nearby the Cusco region that gets the name from the impressive, beautiful rainbow-like coloring.
+First, a short introducation to Rainbow Mountain.
+What is it?
+Vinicunca, aka Montaña de Siete Colores or Rainbow Mountain, is a mountain in Peru nearby the Cusco region.
+It gets the name from the impressive, beautiful rainbow-like coloring.
 Sedimentary mineral layers form the reddish colors you see on the mountain that has been exposed by erosion.
 Impressive!

 For many years, only people on the Ausangate Trek were as privileged as to see the fantastic Rainbow Mountain.
 But since the beginning of 2016, travel agencies in Cusco started to offer the tour to the Rainbow Mountain as a (16 hour!) one day tour from Cusco, including a 4-hour hike to the top of the mountain.